-That said, TotalAV had a 100% detection rate when I tested it against phishing websites.
+That said, TotalAV had a 100% phishing site detection rate when I tested it.
 It uses its own AI-based system, which allows it to block every website listed on PhishTank — including the 10% of dangerous websites that Malwarebytes missed.

-Since TotalAV’s phishing protection is also free, there’s no reason why you’d want to choose Malwarebytes over TotalAV in this category.
+TotalAV’s phishing protection is also free, so I see no reason why you’d want to choose Malwarebytes over TotalAV in this category.

 Malwarebytes vs. TotalAV: Features